Unlocking SEO Success: How to Leverage Insights for Data-Driven Optimization

 Core Web Vitals are another crucial area for technical SEO analysis.
 These metrics measure the speed, responsiveness, and visual stability of your website, all of which impact user experience and search rankings.

-• A SaaS company could find that their FID is slow because of heavy JavaScript execution, causing delays when users try to interact with their site.
+- A SaaS company could find that their FID is slow because of heavy JavaScript execution, causing delays when users try to interact with their site, like clicking a button to submit a form or opening a navigation menu.

 Ensuring your website is mobile-friendly is no longer optional—it's essential.
 Google uses mobile-first indexing, meaning it primarily crawls and indexes the mobile version of your site.